Classification of simple Lie superalgebras in characteristic $2$: Several versions of restrictedness in characteristic 2

-So one can say that if $p=2$, then the restricted Lie superalgebra (i.e., the one with a $2|4$-structure) also possesses a \textit{$2|2$-structure} which is defined even on inhomogeneous elements (unlike $p|2p$-structures).
-In future, for Lie superalgebras with $2|2$-structure, we write $x^{[2]}$ instead of $x^{2}$ for any $x\in\fg_\od$ and inhomogeneous $x$.
+(Actually, the first and the third cases in \eqref{22str} are redundant.
+If $x$ and $y$ are both in $\fg_\ev$ or both in $\fg_\od$, then $x+y$ is homogenous, and $(x+y)^{[2]}$ in $\textbf{F}(\fg)$ is already given by $(x+y)^{[2]}$ or $(x+y)^{2}$, correspondingly.)
+So one can say that if $p=2$, then the restricted Lie superalgebra (i.e., the one with a $2|4$-structure) also has a \textit{$2|2$-structure} which is defined even on inhomogeneous elements (unlike $p|2p$-structures).
+In future, for Lie superalgebras with $2|2$-structure, we write $x^{[2]}$ instead of $x^{2}$ for any odd or inhomogeneous $x\in\fg$.
+The analog of sufficient condition 2) of Remarks~\ref{Uniq} holds.